ashrestha11/Multi-Linear-Car-Prediction/README.md

-# Multi-Linear-Car-Price-Prediction
+# Car-Price-Prediction

 The dataset was provided by https://www.kaggle.com/hellbuoy/car-price-prediction.
-The goal of this project was to apply the theory of multiple regression I learned from my Econometrics course at UCLA and use machine learning to predict the price output of a car with multiple independent variables.
+Multi-linear Regression model was used to predict the price of the cars after analysis the dataset and observing linear relationships with the features.